Libertai/libertai-docs/docs/agents/specifications.md

 generally to require you to accept some usage conditions).\
 To use those models, you need to create an [access token](https://huggingface.co/settings/tokens) from your Hugging Face account and pass it to the `get_model` function.

-## 🐍 Python

-While LibertAI agents can be run locally with any recent Python version, their decentralized deployment on [Aleph.im](https://aleph.im) requires specific runtimes with fixed versions of Python.

-We are working closely with the Aleph team to expand this list in the future, especially to support the latest versions:

-- 3.11
-- ⏳Coming soon: 3.12
-- ⏳Coming soon: 3.13